Estimated reading time: 5 minutes

 The premise is that the more people you meet, the more people there will be to get to know you and remember who you are.

 5 Advantages of Professional Networking

-1. Business Leads
+1. Identify New Business Leads

 2. Career Opportunities

-Make others aware that you are looking for a job and what your expertise and experience is could open career doors of opportunity.
+Make others aware that you are looking for a job and what your expertise and experience are, and you could open career doors of opportunity.

-3. Personal Opportunities
+3. Personal Practical Solutions

-As an example you can use your network to identify a contractor to do a remodeling project on your home or help you find an athletic club for your children.
+As an example, you can use your network to identify a contractor to do a remodeling project on your home or help you find an athletic club for your children.

-4. Identify Best Practices
+4. Business Connections Help Identify Best Practices

 Networking is a great way to identify business best practices or industry benchmarks.
 Learning from what others do is a valuable strategy for all businesses.